vacuumlabs/cardano-hw-cli/docs/codeStructure.md

 # Code structure

 ## 1. Input arguments parsing

 Input arguments are parsed according to [parserConfig.ts](../src/command-parser/parserConfig.ts).

 The first one or two arguments determine what action will be taken (see `CommandType`).

 ## 2. Input files parsing

 Most input data are contained in files that are given by their respective paths in arguments.

-For instance, the transaction that is to be signed is read from the input file and parsed by `parseUnsignedTx`.
+For instance, the transaction that is to be signed is read from the input file and then parsed by `cardano-hw-interop-lib`.

 ## 3. Executing the command